Predicting Material Properties Using a 3D Graph Neural Network with Invariant Local Descriptors: Experiment

-10-folded validation was used through all experiments.
-For each experiment, samples were randomly divided into three groups. $80\%$ of the samples for training, $10\%$ of samples for validation, and the rest $10\%$ were used for testing.
-The parameters were selected based on the performance on validation data, and then the model was evaluated on the rest of the $10\%$ samples for testing.
-Mean Absolute Error (MAE) was picked as the measurement.
-The above process was performed 10 times, and the algorithm's performance was evaluated using the average of MAE.
+10-folded cross-validation was used through the experiments to ensure the fairness of evaluation.
+In detail, samples were randomly divided into training set $80\%$ validation set $10\%$, and testing set $10\%$.
+The network was trained using the training set, and the performance was evaluated on the testing set.
+The validation set was used for the selection of hyperparameters, such as numbers of training epochs and convolution layers, during the training process.
+The process was repeated ten times and the performance was evaluated using the average of the Mean Absolute Error (MAE).

-For the algorithm in \citet{RN18} , the network structure includes one feature embedding layer, three graph convolution layers, and three fully-connected layers.
-More details could be found in the original literature.
-For the 3DGCN in \citet{RN19} , we prefer the max pooling for comparison.
-Similarly, the details of the 3DGCN could be found in the original literature.
-The proposed algorithm employs three convolution layers and three fully connected layers, similar to the CGCNN.
 The following parameters were shared for all tasks.
-The batch size was set as $16$, and a weight decay was $0.01$.
-The above setting was helpful to enhance the generalization of the prediction model.
-Besides, we used Adam as the optimizer, and the initial learning rate was set as $0.001$ for all tasks.
-The experiments were performed on a virtual machine with 24 vCPU (2.5GHz), 112 G ram, and 1 V100 GPU (5120 CUDA Cores and 32Gb ram).
+The batch size is set as $32$ to avoid overfitting.
+Adam is used as the optimizer to find optimized parameters.
+The initial learning rate was set as $0.0003$.
+The learning rate was reduced by a factor of $0.1$ for every $50$ epoch.

-We first tested the proposed method on MOF data, and the property of interest is $H_{cc}$.
-The structures of MOF include more atoms and are more complex than the crystals.
-We have 10136 MOF structures for the experiments.
-As mentioned above, we predicted both $log_{10}(H_{cc})$ and $log_{10}(H_{cc}+1)$.
-The results are summarized in Figure \ref{prediction}.
-It could be seen that the proposed method achieved better MAE comparing to the classical GCN model.
-The results proved that the proposed method could handle complex structures and further validated our hypothesis.
-It also shows that $log_{10}(H_{cc}+1)$ achieve better MAE.
-Considering both terms are one to one mapping, the $log_{10}(H_{cc}+1)$ is a better pre-processing choice for $H_{cc}$ prediction task.
+The experiments were performed on a Microsoft Azure virtual machine with 24 vCPU (2.5GHz), 112 G ram, and 1 V100 GPU (5120 CUDA Cores and 32Gb ram). }